*This article has been sponsored by CIBC

 If you need to see more than your four walls, consider booking a staycation at a local hotel (if the government allows it, of course).
 Many hotels across Canada have implemented health and safety measures to protect guests, and they could really use the business.
-Some are even offering some great deals!
+Some are even offering great deals!
 If you have a CIBC Aventura® Visa Infinite* Card, you can use the CIBC Rewards Centre to find exclusive promotions and book stays at some stellar hotels.
-Plus, you’ll earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre.
+Earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre†, 1.5 points for every $1 spent at eligible gas stations, grocery stores and drug stores†, and 1 point for every $1 spent on all other purchases†.
 You may even be able to pay for your hotel staycation with points using the Payment with Points option (as usual, conditions apply).

-- Insurance coverage up to $1,000 for mobile devices purchased with the card
+- Additional Benefits: Comprehensive travel insurance† and insurance coverage up to $1,000 for mobile devices purchased with the card†

 Organize a fun games night

 The family that plays together, stays together, right?
 So why not plan a fun night playing board games with your home bubble?
 While you can’t beat classics like Risk, Clue, and Scrabble, there is a world of games out there to explore.
 Exploding Kittens, anyone?
 Or for a strategic board game that’s a little on the nose, check out Pandemic.